-The present experiment was conducted only one season and in a single location.
-Therefore, it is difficult to recommend these findings without further study.
+The present experiment was conducted only one season even in a single location.
+So, it is difficult to recommend this finding without further study.
 By considering the results of the present experiment, further studies in the following areas are suggested below:

-- 1. Studies of similar nature could be carried out in different Agro Ecological Zones (AEZ) of Bangladesh for the evaluation of zonal adaptability. - 2.
-Studies of similar experiment could be out in different seasons of Bangladesh for the evaluation of seasonal adaptability.
+- 1. Studies of similar nature could be carried out in different Agro Ecological Zones (AEZ) in different seasons of Bangladesh for the evaluation of zonal adaptability. - 2.
+In this study, minimum four varieties and lines of yellow, white maize and baby corn was used to get accurate result.